 “Restoring these food sources for the species will be a huge help to the decreasing population.”

-The planting team, which included Monarto Zoo’s Aboriginal Learning on Country (ALoC) team, worked throughout June to plant nearly 10,000 trees.
+The planting team, which included Monarto Safari Park’s Aboriginal Learning on Country (ALoC) team, worked throughout June to plant nearly 10,000 trees.

 South-eastern Red-tailed Black Cockatoos are a beautiful native species with glossy black feathers and striking red tails.
 Females also have incredible yellow spots on their heads and necks.